SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

-**Buggy Usage Example**
+**Usage**

+    somethingElse.setSomeProperty(result, authenticationResult.getSomeProperty());
-    setResultLockoutDuration(result, authenticationResult.getLockoutDuration().get());
+    somethingElse.setResultDuration(result, authenticationResult.getLockoutDuration().get());

-This usage threw a NullPointerException.
+The second line threw a NullPointerException.
 Why?
-We could verify that authenticationResult wasn't null.
-So is it because the Optional<Integer> is empty?
+We know that authenticationResult isn't null, because that would have thrown an exception on the first line.
+So is it because the returned Optional<Integer> is empty?
 Or does `getLockoutDuration` return null?
 My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
 But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
 So it's clear that the problem is that the call to `getLockoutDuration()` is returning null.

-So there are two bugs in the usage: First, They didn't test the value of `lockoutDuration` for null, which shouldn't even be necessary.
-Second, even if it wasn't null, it would have been empty, so their call to get() would have thrown a `NoSuchElementException`.

-On top of that, the class is buggy, because the Optional<Integer> that wraps a possibly null value may itself be null.
+The problem is in the implementation of the lockoutDuration property.
+They never initialize the value, so the Optional object doesn't hold a null value, it's actually null.

 When the class member is an Optional instance, it's just as likely to be null as any other object.
 So if the developer was using Optional to avoid a `NullPointerException`, it didn't work.
 (Of course, Optional wasn't written to solve this problem, and as this example illustrates, it doesn't.)